tmenguy/ha-solcast-solar/README.md

 #### Reading forecast values in an automation

-When calculating dampening using an automation it may be beneficial to use undampened forecast values as input.
+When calculating dampening using an automation it may be beneficial to use un-dampened forecast values as input.

 This is possible by using the action `solcast_solar.query_forecast_data`, and including `undampened: true` in the parameters.
 If using granular dampening then the site may also be included in the action parameters: